ceramicnetwork/.github/OVERVIEW.md

 Tiles are used to express additional metadata or context about Ceramic DIDs.
 At a minimun, DIDs need a DID Management tile so they can be controlled by one or more private keys.
 Other metadata needs will vary depending on the type of entity that a DID represents and the use case.

-- **DID Management**: Allows one or many private keys to control a DID
+- **DID Manager**: Contains information required to allow one or many private keys to control a DID
-- **Public Profiles**: Provide context about a DID
+- **Public Profile**: Provide context about a DID
   - Basic: General profile metadata such as name, image, logo, etc.
-  - Descriptors: More complete descriptions for services, apps, etc.
-- **Identity Links**: Allow others to verify that a non-cryptographic identifier is owned by a DID
+- **Identity Link**: Allow others to verify that a non-cryptographic identifier is owned by a DID
   - Social Links: Public mappings to twitter, github, etc.
   - DNS Links: Public mappings to domain names
-- **Resource Links**: Allow others to verify that a resource is owned by the DID
+- **Resource Link**: Allow others to verify that a resource is owned by the DID
   - Data Links: Mappings to various data sources such as databases, verififiable claims, registries, etc.
   - Service Links: Mappings to services and APIs

 #### Policies

-Tiles are used to to define explicit policies that govern various things about a DID's resources that help others interoperate with them.
-Here are a few examples:
+Tiles are used to define more explicit, specific terms around the design of a particular service or the access control requirements and permissions needed to access it.
+For example, policies might define the data model for an application, terms and requirements of a service, or the permissions set by a user to access their data.

-- **Collection Policies**: Define an app's data model (database types plus schema policies)
+- **Collection Policy**: Used to define an app's data model (database types plus references to schema tiles)
-- **Service Policies**: ToS and requirements for using a resource, may include service endpoint and payment info
+- **Service Policy**: ToS and requirements for using a resource, may include service endpoint and payment info
-- **Privacy Policies**: User-defined access control permissions for their resources
+- **Privacy Policy**: User-managed access control permissions to their resources

 #### Agreements

 Tiles are used to form explicit agreements between DIDs.
-An example of this would be a **service agreement**, which is a multi-party agreement between a provider and purchaser of a service (i.e. data hosting).
+An example of this would be a **Service Agreement**, which is a multi-party agreement between a provider and purchaser of a service (i.e. data hosting).

 #### Claims

 Tiles are used to create statements about other DIDs.
-To achieve this they can create a **verifiable claim**, which is a flexible standard for creating signed statements or data.
+To achieve this they can create a **Verifiable Claim**, which is a flexible standard for creating signed statements or data.
 If the verifiable claim is accepted by the recipient, is included in the recipient's metadata above.

 ## Use Cases